telexintegrations/Automated-Gmail-Service/README.md

 Then, click on **'Save Settings'**

 #### Go to Channels
 Configure any of your channels to run this App Service.
-Then trigger the automated email service simply by sending a message in that Telex channel.
+Then trigger the automated email service simply by sending the message "/start-mail" in that Telex channel.
 Every new mail that comes into your mailbox will get an automated response.